Skip to main page content

 Abstract

 Chronic granulomatous disease (CGD) is a primary immunodeficiency characterized by recurrent life-threatening infections and hyperinflammatory complications.
-It is caused by mutations in the NADPH oxidase complex and the consequent loss of reactive oxygen species (ROS) production.
+It is caused by mutations in the reduced nicotinamide adenine dinucleotide phosphate (NADPH) oxidase complex and the consequent loss of reactive oxygen species (ROS) production.
 Recombinant human interferon gamma (rIFN-γ) prophylaxis reduces the risk of severe infections, but the mechanisms behind its efficacy in CGD are still an open question, as it does not restore NADPH oxidase-dependent ROS production.
-Here, we show that innate immune cells of CGD patients are transcriptionally and functionally reprogrammed to a hyperactive inflammatory status, displaying an impaired in vitro induction of trained immunity.
-CGD monocytes have reduced intracellular amino acids concentrations and profound functional metabolic defects, both at the level of glycolysis and mitochondrial respiration.
-Ex vivo and in vivo treatment with IFN-γ restored these metabolic defects and reduced excessive IL-1β and IL-6 production in response to fungal stimuli in CGD monocytes.
+Here, we demonstrate that the innate immune cells of patients with CGD are transcriptionally and functionally reprogrammed to a hyperactive inflammatory status, displaying an impaired in vitro induction of trained immunity.
+CGD monocytes have reduced intracellular amino acid concentrations and profound functional metabolic defects, both at the level of glycolysis and mitochondrial respiration.
+Ex vivo and in vivo treatments with IFN-γ restored these metabolic defects and reduced excessive interleukin 1β (IL-1β) and IL-6 production in response to fungal stimuli in CGD monocytes.
 These data suggest that prophylactic rIFN-γ modulates the metabolic status of innate immune cells in CGD.
-These data shed light on the effects of NADPH-oxidase-derived ROS deficiency to the metabolic programs of immune cells and pose the basis for targeting this immunometabolic axis, potentially beyond CGD, with IFN-γ immunotherapy.
+These data shed light on the effects of NADPH oxidase-derived ROS deficiency to the metabolic programs of immune cells and pose the basis for targeting this immunometabolic axis, potentially beyond CGD, with IFN-γ immunotherapy.

 PubMed Disclaimer